 More yoga poses to discover

 Big Toe (Padangusthasana in Sanskrit) is a beginner yoga pose that belongs to the forward bends and inversions and standing categories.
 This asana targets calves and hamstrings, and also involves glutes & hip flexors, lower back, shoulders and spine muscles.
-Big toe stretches and strengthens legs, opens chest; rejuvenates abdominal organs and also reduces fatigue, increases energy.
+Big toe activates liver and spleen; stretches hamstrings and calves and also relieves stress and anxiety.
 Refer to the illustration and instructions above for how to perform this posture correctly.
 Discover more yoga asanas and yogic breathing exercises in our free yoga pose directory – a visual resource for yoga teacher training students as well as practitioners of all levels.
 Finally, shop our best-selling Yoga Cards products!